All Episodes

 An ass is painted on their ass.

-And they go, I don't want you to look at me and say, Well then why did you outline your ass with different shading from the rest of the pants?
+And I go, I don't want you to look at me and say, well, then why did you outline your ass with different shading from the rest of the pants?

 Right.

-I read yesterday online an entire article about Gen Z girl that's going away.
+I read yesterday online a whole article about Gen Z girl that's going away.

 Yeah.